-Table~\ref{Table:UnarySortingUnit} shows the required resources, number of cycles, and energy consumption of the proposed basic sorting unit for different bit-stream lengths.
 The number of memristors is directly proportional to the length of the bit-streams.
-Therefore, the size of the memory, particularly the number of rows, defines an upper-limit on the maximum data-width for the to-be-sorted unary data. {In such a system, bit-streams with a length longer than the number of rows can be supported by splitting each into multiple shorter sub-bit-streams and storing each sub-bit-stream in a different column.
-This approach increases the range of supported data-widths but incurs a more complicated implementation and partition managing when implementing complete sorting networks.}
+In a fully parallel design approach, the size of the memory, particularly the number of rows, defines an upper-limit on the maximum data-width for the to-be-sorted unary data.
+In such a system, bit-streams with a length longer than the number of rows can be supported by splitting each bit-stream into multiple shorter sub-bit-streams, storing each sub-bit-stream in a different column, and executing the \gls{cas} operations in parallel.
+The sub-results will be finally merged to produce the complete minimum and maximum bit-streams.
+This design approach sorts the data with reduced latency as the primary objective.
+A different approach for sorting long bit-streams is to perform \gls{cas} operations on the sub-bit-streams in a serial manner by re-using the CAS unit(s).
+The above approach reduces the area (number of used memristors) at the cost of additional latency.
+In this case, after sorting each pair of sub-bit-streams, the result is saved, and a new pair of sub-bit-stream is loaded for sorting.
+Assuming that each input bit-stream is split into $N$ sub-bit-streams, the number of processing cycles to sort each pair of input data increases by a factor of $N$.
+Some additional processing cycles are also needed for saving each sub-output and copying each pair of sub-input.
+Combining the parallel and the serial approach is also possible for further trade-offs between area and delay.
+These approaches increase the range of supported data-widths but incur a more complicated implementation and partition management.